Successive Cancellation Ordered Search Decoding of Modified $\boldsymbol{G}_N$-Coset Codes: Conclusions

 \section{Conclusions}

 The \ac{SCOS} algorithm was proposed that implements \ac{ML} decoding.
-The complexity adapts to the channel quality and approaches the complexity of \ac{SC} decoding for polar codes and short \ac{RM} codes at high \ac{SNR}.
+The complexity adapts to the channel quality and approaches the complexity of SC decoding for the illustrated short- to moderate-length $\mathbf{G}_N$-coset codes with \ac{RM} rate profiles at high \ac{SNR} values.
 Unlike existing alternatives, the algorithm does not need an outer code or a separate parameter optimization.
-A lower bound on the complexity is approached at high \ac{SNR}.
+In addition, it provides better performance compared to SC-Fano and SCS decoding algorithms with a lower complexity at high SNR values.

-\ac{SCOS} was modified to limit the worst-case complexity and to provide a trade-off between the overall and undetected error probabilities.
-Using the modified \ac{SCOS}, polar codes with dynamic frozen bits, e.g., a $(128,64)$ \ac{PAC} code, provide simultaneous gains in the overall and undetected \acp{FER} and complexity as compared to \ac{CRC}-concatenated polar codes under \ac{SCL} decoding.
+A modification to \ac{SCOS} was proposed, which provides further gains compared to the original algorithm when there is stringent maximum complexity constraints.
+The modification has a potential to provide a trade-off between the overall and undetected error probabilities as a byproduct.
+Using the modified \ac{SCOS}, the $(128,64)$ \ac{PAC} code provides simultaneous gains in the overall and undetected frame error rates compared to \ac{CRC}-concatenated polar codes under \ac{SCL} decoding.